 You might confuse me with another patient at the Center, but you can only find me breeding on a small island off the Mexican coast.

-weigh 1,300 pounds, but males of my species can weigh nearly 4,500 pounds, and sport very large noses.
+I may grow up to weigh 1,300 pounds, but males of my species can weigh nearly 4,500 pounds, and sport very large noses.